radiantearth/geo-ml-model-catalog/fragments/training/training-fragment.md

 #### data

 A list of URLs, each of which points to a [STAC Collection] representing input data used to train the model.
-The Collection must implement the [ML AOI Extension], which describes how individual Items are split into `train`, `test`, and `validation` sets.
+The link may reference a hosted static Collection or a Collection that is part of a [STAC API] implementation.
+If the Collection is part of a STAC API implementation, then the `/collections/{collection_id}` endpoint should be used.
+Collections must implement the [ML AOI Extension], which describes how individual Items are split into `train`, `test`, and `validation` sets.
 As per the ML AOI Extension, Items in the Collection will then link to Items describing the input data itself, as well as labels (for supervised learning models).

 ##### Input Data